jwv123/wealthwatch/test/docs/02-database-migrations.md

 3. Log in as User B — verify you cannot see User A's transactions
 4. This confirms RLS is working correctly

+> **Important:** All RLS policies use `auth.uid()` which requires the Supabase client to carry the user's JWT.
+The backend's `createAuthenticatedClient(accessToken)` creates a per-request client with the Authorization header set.
+If you test queries directly via the Supabase dashboard or with the anon key client, `auth.uid()` returns null and RLS will block all rows.

 ### The `metadata` JSONB column

 The `transactions.metadata` column stores flexible key-value data: